 Electrotherapy is the use of electrical energy as a physiotherapy treatment where healthcare professionals use treatments involving electrical impulses to influence the nervous system and muscle, affecting pain messages for pain management of different types of pain.
 Electrotherapy can be used as a pain treatment for chronic low back pain, as a stimulator for therapies relieving numbness, irritation, persistent acute pain and discomfort relieving musculoskeletal pains.

 A TENS device is a small, battery-operated device that has leads connected to sticky pads called electrodes.
 These electrode pads are attached directly to your skin and the tens machine works when switched on sends small electrical pulses to the nerves, spinal cord and brain which can relieve pain.
-The pain relief occurs from modulating the amount of pain signals the injured area sends to the brain and by activating the release of endorphins and other pain relief substances.
+The pain relief occurs by modulating the number of pain signals the injured area sends to the brain and by activating the release of endorphins and other pain relief substances.
 The patient feels a small tingling sensation which should not be painful and most machines have different settings to allow you to choose one that suits you.
 The effectiveness of TENS varies with the clinical pain being treated by your physio, but research would suggest that when used correctly it provides significantly greater pain relief than a placebo intervention.

 A TENS machine is not a cure for pain, and may only offer short term pain relief but a TENS machine is designed to treat many different kinds of pain ranging in short-term to long-term chronic ailments.
 Along with other Physiotherapy treatments, it can be an important part of your recovery as breaking the pain cycle can allow the stimulation of the healing process

 IMPORTANT: Although this device can be prescribed to many different people for many different reasons, it is not suitable for everyone.
 It’s important to read fully the instructions provided with the machine before use and be aware of any side effects.